cyf1007818747/nextjs-calendar/README.md

-## Next.js App Router Course - Starter
+## Next.js Calendar

-This is the starter template for the Next.js App Router Course.
-It contains the starting code for the dashboard application.
+This is an Next JS Calendar app containerized in Docker, using GraphQL, Prisma, deployed on AWS Kubernetics.

-For more information, see the [course curriculum](https://nextjs.org/learn) on the Next.js Website.
+This project is ongoing.